ALEHACKsp/physmeme/README.md

 note: my exploited driver actually came with a dll that exported all the functions.

 ### `bool unload_drv()`
 Unload driver can and should return a bool but its not needed.
-There is also no need to pass any paremeters since the driver handle is global.
+There is also no need to pass any parameters since the driver handle is global.

 ```cpp
 /*